ouspg/CyberSecurityTesting101/4.NetworkSecurity/README.md

 Check that `cat /proc/sys/net/ipv4/ip_forward` is non-zero.

-**It is useful to capture data from that interface with Wireshark all the time during this exercise, for debugging purposes!**

-In Mallory's container, all the source files are automatically mounted to `/data` folder.
+> In the Mallory's container, all the source files are automatically mounted to `/data` folder.

 ### ARP poisoning with [scapy](https://scapy.net/)